Autonomous Confusion: Burger King Roadside Signs Make Teslas Stop

-If your Tesla is stopping at every freeway exit where a Burger King is located, it’s not wondering “where’s the beef?”
-It can’t because it’s an inanimate-well, you know why.
-It’s because Burger King roadside signs cause Teslas to stop.
-There is confusion because the sign recognition system is matching the details of the Burger King logo to certain criteria that have been downloaded into its ECU.
-It sees the Burger King logo much like a Stop sign.
-No, really.
+If your Tesla is stopping at every freeway exit where a Burger King is located, it’s not wondering “Where’s the beef?”
+It can’t, because it’s an inanimate, well, you know why.
+It’s because Burger King roadside signs are causing Teslas to stop.
+The confusion is because the autonomous sign recognition system is matching the details of the Burger King logo to certain criteria downloaded into its ECU.
+It sees the Burger King logo as a Stop sign.
 So, maybe these autonomous “smart systems” aren’t so smart after all?

 Promo people at Burger King saw the post and made a commercial from it.
 “Smart cars are smart enough to brake for a Whopper,” is how this starts.
-We see through the windshield a Burger King sign at the top of the hill about at eye level.
-Also shown is the touchscreen indication of a traffic control sign; a Stop sign to us.
+We see through the windshield a Burger King sign at the top of the hill about eye level.
+Also shown is the touchscreen indication of a traffic control sign or Stop sign to you and me.

 Next, we see, “Artificial intelligence knows what you crave.”
-From there we see instructions for the promotion Burger King fashioned around the video.
-A free Whopper was yours if you did the following:
+From there instructions for the promotion Burger King fashioned around the video.
+A free Whopper is yours if you did the following:

-Burger King identifies any “smart car” but this is about Tesla’s sign recognition glitch, especially with the hashtag “autopilot.”
-So while this is all fun and games and good for everyone it does raise some serious concerns.
+Burger King identifies any “smart car,” but this is about Tesla’s autonomous sign recognition confusion glitch, especially with the hashtag being “autopilot.”
+So while this is all fun and games and good for everyone, it does raise some serious concerns.
 With the Burger King sign not even vaguely similar to any street, highway, or rural signage identification, how can this happen?
-And, what other confusion is just waiting to be exposed; hopefully not too late.
+And, what other confusion is just waiting to be exposed?

-If a Burger King sign can cause a Tesla to stop what else can fool it into functioning in certain ways?
-What if you took a piece of paper and used a marker to make an arrow pointing left or right.
-Then you held it in front of a Tesla.
-Could you confuse the computer within a Tesla to make it go left or right?
+If a Burger King sign can cause a Tesla to stop, what else can fool it?
+What if you took a piece of paper and used a marker to make an arrow pointing left or right, then you held it in front of a Tesla?
+Could you confuse the computer to make it go left or right?
 Could a clock face the size of a Stop sign make the Tesla do something?

-Users understand there could be some irregularities in their function
+Users understand there could be some irregularities with autonomous systems

 Tesla readily admits that this is a Beta system.
 Keep in mind that users understand there could be some irregularities in their function.
-The only problem with that is it is functioning in the real world, not some testing laboratory.
+The only problem with that is it’s functioning in the real world, not some testing environment.

-It’s both fun and scary watching the Tesla getting confused about what a Burger King sign means.
-It’s also fun thinking of all the ways you could control someone’s Tesla.
+It’s both fun and scary watching the Tesla getting confused about a Burger King sign.
 But, it shows that autonomous vehicles still, for the immediate future, need to maintain human assistance as crucial.